…in light of the Bible.

 The ultimate conclusion is a clash of competing untruths, long paraded as truth.
 The consequences being, that lies and falsehood come to rule, where truth and facts once did.

-When accompanied by humility, mercy and justice, hate is not evil.
+On the other hand when accompanied by God’s Word on what good and evil is, along with honesty, humility, mercy and justice, hate can be a positive.
 Hate in this sense is restrained pathos or righteous anger.
 This is pathos seeking to end the cause of pathayma (suffering), which is held within the limits of both ethos and logos.

 To hate evil is to cling to that which is good.
-The negative side to this, of course, is, that any hate which doesn’t cleave to that which is good, leads us towards that which is evil.
-Thus hating evil is not a sin because the act has a just cause.
-One grounded in the precedent, criteria and command of God.
+Any hate which doesn’t cleave to that which is good, leads us towards that which is evil.
+Thus hating evil is not a sin because the act has a just cause, grounded in God’s, and not man’s definition of what good and evil is.
+It is grounded in the precedent, criteria and command of God.

 Morality drawn straight from the whims of the human heart is the subjective morality of the tyrant.
 Subjective morality becomes immorality the further it disconnects itself from the external Word and Spirit of God.
-This is because morality is held captive to the subjective truth of a tyrannical king, who acting on the mood of the moment bans all unauthorised morality from his or her kingdom.
+This is because morality is held captive to the subjective truth of a tyrannical ungodly king, who acting on the mood of the moment bans all unauthorised morality from his or her kingdom.
 This unauthorised morality is anything other than the one he or she seeks to own, in order to grow their grip on power.
+One Biblical example of this is King Saul’s eventual hatred of David.
+Saul disconnects himself from God, and issues his rule from his own subjective sense of good and evil.

-It is, as C.S Lewis wrote, true that ‘hatred obscures all distinctions.’[iii]
-What I think C.S Lewis is getting at here is any hatred that exists by itself and of itself, obscures all distinctions.
+It’s true, as C.S Lewis wrote, that ‘hatred obscures all distinctions.’[iii]
+But what I think C.S Lewis is getting at here is any hatred that exists by itself and of itself, obscures all distinctions.

-One way to speak of this could be to say that we need to be open about the things we intensely dislike, otherwise we are just lying to ourselves and others.
+One way to speak of this could be to say that we need to be open to being challenged about the things we intensely dislike, otherwise we’re just lying to ourselves and others.
 Again we take Solomon’s words and apply them, ‘the one who conceals hatred has lying lips’ (Proverbs 10:18)

 For the Christian, the ultimate grounding for hating evil, isn’t hate, it is love.
 Love motivates the Christian to speak out and proclaim the salvation brought to both the oppressed and oppressor alike.